spectrocloud/librarium/content/docs/08-user-management/4-roles-permissions-and-project-scope.md

 import Tooltip from "shared/components/ui/Tooltip";

 # Global Project Scope

 The Global Project Scope holds a cluster of resources in a logical grouping to that specific project.
-Users and Teams with specific Roles can be associated with the Project(s) you create.
+Users and Teams, with specific Roles, can be associated with the Project(s) you create.
 Below is a list of Roles types within the Project Scope.

 1. [Cloud Account Admin](/08-user-management/4-roles-permissions-and-project-scope#cloud-account-admin)